 This was my favourite part of our 2 weeks in Indonesia as we went on a three-day private Orangutan cruise which can book here.
 Your trip includes return transfers, food, accommodation and nation part entry.
 In my opinion, it is a must for any trip travelling around Indonesia and I really urge you to add it to your itinerary, you will spend three days of a private boat taking in the wildlife of the jungle and seeing wild Orangutan up close.

-What to pack for travelling in Indonesia
+What to pack for travelling in Indonesia for 2 weeks

 Okay, so you have planned your route around Indonesia and hopefully, everywhere you are going to stay.
 Now you need to pack.
 Of course, you are going to need comfy travelling clothes which are also going to keep you cool in the heat, but what about the absolute essentials?
 Here is a quick summary of the absolute essentials you need to bring to on your trip to Indonesia.